Let's Talk

 Impressions

 Impressions refers to the number of times something is seen by your audience.
 This is commonly tracked in paid ad campaigns as a reporting metric.
+It's also tracked in social media posts.
 It does not mean that any action has taken place beyond that the ad showed up on the user’s screen.

 Index